-I found this book in Charlie Byrnes Bookshop in Galway , whilst awaiting the beginning of Nuala Ni Chonchúir’s launch of You.
-Indeed , I got into a tangle about whether I should buy the bios of Ginsberg and Brown or the poetry/writing instead !
+I found interrogation Of Silence in Charlie Byrnes Bookshop in Galway, whilst awaiting the beginning of Nuala Ni Chonchúir’s launch of You.

 It took a while to get round to the Brown, though I am familiar with the salt of his writing and have added a poem of his onto Poethead recently.
 I am excerpting The Shining Ones from the Murray edition today, as I brought the book to hospital with me yesterday and enjoyed it tremendously, while realising that aside from daily writing , I rarely get prolonged periods of time with good books in the daily busyness and bustle of my world !